cgthornt/autogrid/README.md

-autogrid
+Autogrid
 ========

-The autogrid gem makes it easy to do common grid related tasks for Rails
+The autogrid gem makes it easy to create automatic grids for rails.

+**CURRENTLY UNDER DEVELOPMENT - DO NOT USE**

+## Acknowledgments
+This code was made open source by [FlexWage Solutions](http://www.flexwage.com/).